jcumby/PIEFACE/README.rst

 Installation
 ============

 See `installation`_.
-On Windows, the easiest way is to download and run the most recent pieface `installer`_
+On Windows, the easiest way is to download and run the most recent pieface `installer`_.

 ====================
 License and Citation